abaghyangor/portfolio/README.md

 - Cleaned and analyzed datasets with over 50,000 entries to support the launch of a new game platform.
 - Collaborated with cross-functional teams to identify key insights, reducing data processing errors by 20%.
 - Delivered detailed analytical reports, which informed product design decisions and optimized user engagement.
+- Internally documented the process of EDA to ensure transparency with other team members and department teams.
+- Created visual representations of data and key metrics of datasets to be included in reports.

 Key Technologies: Python, pandas, NumPy, Jupyter, Git